 __ Arrange desks and/or tables to promote collaboration.

-__ Plan personal space for each student to store their work and personal items.
+__ Plan personal space for each child to store their work and personal items.
 Examples are closet hooks, book bags, cubby holes, work pockets, desk drawers, personal bins, magazine holder, etc.

 Create an Organized, Appealing Learning Environment

-__ Clearly label materials for student use and store them at or below eye level.
+__ Clearly label materials for child use and store them at or below eye level.

 __ Add cozy touches such as lamps, plants, pillows, and photographs of you and the children.